entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 p_\theta(x \mid z)
 $$

+Similar to the encoder in a VAE—and unlike in a standard autoencoder—the decoder does not output x directly, but instead outputs the parameters of a probability distribution over x.
 In practice:

-* For continuous data: Gaussian likelihood (decoder outputs mean, maybe variance).
+* For continuous data: Gaussian likelihood (the decoder outputs a mean, and sometimes a variance).
-* For binary data: Bernoulli likelihood (decoder outputs probabilities).
+* For binary data: Bernoulli likelihood (the decoder outputs probabilities for each component of x).

-The decoder tries to reconstruct $x$ from sampled $z$.
+Once you have the distributuion you can insert the observed x to calculate the reconstruction term of the loss.
+Together with the KL term computed from the encoder, this gives us the complete loss, and we can then use standard backpropagation to optimize the model parameters.

 ## 5. What Are the Assumptions of VAE?

-VAEs make quite a few assumptions (which make me suspicious about its usefulness when applying to practical problems).
+As you may also noticed, VAEs make quite a few assumptions (which make me suspicious about its usefulness when applying to practical problems).
 Roughly, they fall into a few categories.

 ### 5.1 Generative Model Assumptions